billygphillips/cefr-graded-reader/README.md

 ### Phase 4: Level-specific prompts and output (Sessions 9--10)

 Generated complete 6-episode series at A2 and B2.
-The A2 output (A2_001) reads well as graded reader material.
-The B2 output (B2_001) is readable fiction but the classifier cannot confirm the level (see [Finding 4](#4-b2-is-the-hardest-level-to-hit)).
+The A2 output (A2_001) is usable graded reader material, though several episodes sit in the A2/B1 border zone rather than firmly at A2.
+The B2 output (B2_001) is readable fiction but tends toward C1 complexity (see [Finding 4](#4-b2-is-the-hardest-level-to-hit)).

 Prompt changes during this phase:
 - **A2 Writer** reframed from "skilled fiction author" to "plain-language renderer" with performance targets.
 The prose became more natural, though classifier scores did not measurably change.